grrr-amsterdam/guidelines/docker/os-setup/README.md

 ## NFS on MacOS
 We use NFS to speed up file synchronization between host and container.
+To enable NFS for Docker read [this Medium article by Sean Handley](https://medium.com/@sean.handley/how-to-set-up-docker-for-mac-with-native-nfs-145151458adc).

 If you're running MacOS, NFS is not as fast as you'd like, out of the box.

 You can use the following tweak to speed it up a little.